r-a-i/mars-resin-xp-finder/README.md

-# photon-resin-calibration
+# mars-resin-calibration

-### The Photon Resin Calibration Tester (often called the Exposure Finder or XP Finder for short)
+### The Elegoo Mars Resin Calibration Tester (often called the Exposure Finder or XP Finder for short)
 is a method that allows you to quickly find the best exposure settings for any resin or UV film.

-Due to its ease of use and fast results, it has become the de-facto test method used by thousands of owners for their Anycubic Photon (original) 3D Printer, and for other CBDtech based printers such as the Epax X1 and Elegoo Mars.
+Adapted from [Photon Resin Finder](https://github.com/altLab/photon-resin-calibration) to support Elegoo Mars running firmware 4.3.x.

 This exposure range (latitude) tester removes most of the guesswork on layer time exposure by using multiple consecutive exposures to simulate different unique layer times for each test column.